 Appendix 2: Elements that must be identified in the facility Quality Manual

-Facilities that intend to ship hardwood lumber of genera regulated under directive D-14-02 (i.e. ash, birch) to the EU must register under this certification program.
+Facilities that intend to ship hardwood lumber of genera regulated under directive D-14-02 (i.e. such as ash, birch) to the EU must register under this certification program.
 All Critical Control Points (CCP) relevant to meeting EU import requirements must be identified and described in the facility's quality manual (QM) to provide assurances to the CFIA that lumber produced under this certification program meets EU import requirements.

 The QM must outline the procedures and processes implemented by a facility to mitigate the phytosanitary risk of pest spread associated with the movement of regulated articles.